Scroll to content

 What is the difference that this makes?
 (Our impact)

-Children develop a range of skills that they can improve and build on each year.
+Children develop a skills that they can improve and build on each year.
 They experience the work of a wide range of artists and art movements (e.g. Surrealism, Impressionism and Pointillism) and use these to recognise imagery and visual ideas in the world around them.
 This is the starting point for their essential understanding and enjoyment of visual language and enjoyment into later life.

 Links to websites that will support and deepen children's learning of Art: